scontain/scone/CAS.md

 10. Installing the CAS

+The following statement installs the CAS and waits until the CAS becomes healthy:

 ```bash
 if ! kubectl provision cas --verbose --wait --set-version $VERSION --namespace "$CAS_NAMESPACE" --dcap-api "$DCAP_KEY" "$CAS" ; then